 Design Fellowship: Open to first-year students, Trinity’s new Design Fellowship offers undergraduate students with the promise to be extraordinary leaders—on campus, in the community, and beyond—with leadership and personal development opportunities.
 Through this exciting program we hope to inspire students and equip them with the tools that will ultimately help them design their way forward in two main areas: 1) during their time at Trinity and 2) in planning for life after college.

-Catalyst Summer Internship Fund: Open to all class years, the Center for Student Success and Career Development is excited to offer funding to Trinity undergraduate students interested in exploring potential industries of interest through a summer internship.
+Catalyst Summer Internship Fund: Open to rising sophomores, juniors, and seniors, the Center for Student Success and Career Development is excited to offer funding to Trinity undergraduate students interested in exploring potential industries of interest through a summer internship.
 The Catalyst Summer fund affords students up to $3,500 for an unpaid or under-paid internship.
-Applications for summer 2019 will be made available on Handshake starting Monday March 25th and will be close at 11:55pm on Friday April 12th.
+Application details and FAQ’s can be found on the Catalyst Summer Internship Fund page.
 Students can apply for funding even if they have not secured an internship at the time of application.

 Meaningful Work Program: Career Development is planning a program for students interested in using their on-campus job experiences to learn leadership skills, reflect on their experiences, and have a stronger understanding of individual strengths, skills, and values.
 Working on campus is a great way to connect with the campus community, and an excellent opportunity to gain professional experience while developing career-ready skills.
 There is value in all work, even if it’s not directly related to the kind of career students will be pursuing.
 Trinity’s Meaningful Work Program helps students boost their career readiness and sets them up for personal and professional success.